Through-hole technology: History

-Close-up view of an electronic circuit board showing component lead holes (gold-plated) with through-hole plating up the sides of the hole to connect tracks on both sides of the board.
-The holes are circa 1 mm diameter.

 Through-hole technology almost completely replaced earlier electronics assembly techniques such as point-to-point construction.
 From the second generation of computers in the 1950s until surface-mount technology (SMT) became popular in the mid-1980s, every component on a typical PCB was a through-hole component.
 PCBs initially had tracks printed on one side only, later both sides, then multi-layer boards were in use.
 Through holes became plated-through holes (PTH) in order for the components to make contact with the required conductive layers.
 Plated-through holes are no longer required with SMT boards for making the component connections, but are still used for making interconnections between the layers and in this role are more usually called vias.